hashgraph/guardian/docs/guardian/demo-guide/carbon-emissions/ghgp-corporate-standard-v2.md

 ### Important Documents & Schemas <a href="#_toc146717953" id="_toc146717953"></a>

 1. Organizational Profile – The company or organization creates a profile of key information, targets, and reporting metrics.
 Entities (such as business units, subsidiaries, etc.) are assigned to the company or organization.
-2. Entity Schema – The company creates profiles with key information for each entity.
+2. Entity Schema – The company profiles with key information for each entity.
 Assets and EGOs (such as facilities, vehicles, etc.) are assigned to entities.
 Together, the entities make up the corporate structure by which the inventory is based.
-3. Asset Schema — Information on company assets is input and GHG sources (such grid electricity, fuel consumption, etc.) are assigned to assets.
+3. Asset Schema — Information on company assets provided by the organization and GHG sources (such grid electricity, fuel consumption, etc.) are assigned to assets.
-4. Source Schema — Activity data (such electrical consumption, fuel consumption, etc.) are used to auto-calculate GHG emissions.
+4. Source Schema — Aggregated activity data (such electrical consumption, fuel consumption, etc.) which are used to auto-calculate GHG emissions.
-5. Raw Data Schema — Data from devices such as IoT-enabled electricity meters is collected and fed into the corresponding Source Schema for calculations.
+5. Raw Data Schema — Raw activity data sourced manually or automatically from APIs or devices such as IoT-enabled electricity meters.
-6. Reporting Metrics — Key metrics are collected from the schemas to support reporting in alignment with the GHGP Corporate Standard.
+6. Reporting Metrics — Key metrics to support reporting in alignment with the GHGP Corporate Standard.

 ### Token (Carbon Emission) <a href="#_toc146717954" id="_toc146717954"></a>